 The SGSHS accepts applications throughout the calendar year.
 However, applications for a specific academic terms must be received by the Office of Enrollment Management by the deadlines below:

-Students wishing to be considered for a graduate stipend should apply for admission prior to Dec.
-15. Stipends are assigned on a competitive basis.
+Students wishing to be considered for a graduate stipend for the upcoming Fall semester should apply for admission as early as possible, but not than April 1.
+Stipends are assigned on a competitive basis.
 An applicant is considered for the enrollment period designated on the application.
 If the applicant is accepted and fails to enroll, or is not accepted, a new application must be submitted if consideration for a subsequent enrollment date is desired.

-If problems are encountered when applying for the SoPH, contact the dean’s office for assistance (601-984-1206).
-All transcripts and documents submitted in support of an application become the property of UMMC and will not be returned to an applicant or forwarded to another school or individual
+If problems are encountered when applying for Graduate School, please contact the graduate school office for assistance (601-984-1195).
+All transcripts and documents submitted in support of an application become the property of UMMC and will not be returned to an applicant or forwarded to another school or individual.

 Transcripts and documents should be submitted to:

 The Office of Enrollment Management provides the highest quality of administrative service related to the admission, registration and graduation of students at UMMC and its six schools.
 The office applies continuous quality improvement to ensure that state-of-the-art technologies and enrollment management models deliver excellent service to all stakeholders in their individual and collective missions and vision to train committed health care professionals and researchers for the state of Mississippi.

 For more information, click here.